Slip Sliding Away at Everest Base Camp

 The round trip to EBC from Gorak Shep is 8km and takes 6.5 hours.
 Back at Gorak Shep (the end of the trail and starting point for Kala Patthar and EBC) we had lunch at the lodge where we had slept the night before and left.
 We headed back down to Lobuche (a 2.5-hour walk) through the long valley that feels like a moonscape.
 Back in our lodge in Lobuche we ate and went straight to bed.
 Exhausted but very happy and very pleased with ourselves.

 All the training had prepared us well.
 The trek to Everest Base Camp is more than the walk to that point.
-It is about the training before hand, getting all the right gear and training with it, the research and preparation and then the trek itself.
 It is a long journey in many ways, for which you are rewarded in just as many ways.

 Now we just had to get back down to Lukla in one piece.